tbarbette/retina-docker/README.md

     docker run -it --rm --network host --name my_retina tbarbette/retina eth0 print_tls

-`eth0` being the name of your interface on which you want to TAP and `print_tls` the application to launch (you may try others apps from [the examples folder in Retina](https://github.com/stanford-esrg/retina/tree/main/examples)).
+`eth0` being the name of your interface on which you want to TAP and `print_tls` the application to launch (you may try other apps from [the examples folder in Retina](https://github.com/stanford-esrg/retina/tree/main/examples)).

 #### Run a command inside the container